Anatomy and Physiology of the Respiratory System

 11. What is nasal flaring?

-The widening of the nostrils during periods of respiratory distress
+The widening of the nostrils during periods of respiratory distress.

 12. Where is stratified squamous epithelium found?

-The anterior portion of the nasal cavity, oral cavity, oropharynx, and laryngopharynx
+The anterior portion of the nasal cavity, oral cavity, oropharynx, and laryngopharynx.

-Cells that form the walls of the alveoli
+Forms the walls of the alveoli.

 15. What are the three bony protrusions on the lateral walls of the nasal cavity?

-Superior, middle, and inferior nasal turbinates or conchae
+Superior, middle, and inferior nasal turbinates or conchae.

 16. What are turbinates?